Deign86/Digital-Classroom-Assignment-for-PLV-CEIT-Bldg--with-backend-/guidelines/FirebaseDashboardSetup.md

 ## 🎉 Setup Complete!

-Your Digital Classroom Assignment System is now connected to Firebase!
+Your Digital Classroom Reservation System is now connected to Firebase!
 You can:

 ✅ **Manage everything from Firebase Console**
 - View and edit data in Firestore